 VideoProc Converter is integrated with advanced encoders and decoders to convert HEVC to H264 MP4, and will soon add support for VVC/H266 conversion.
 Here is a quick demonstration of how easy it is:

 Step 1.
 Free download and install VideoProc Converter for Windows or Mac by clicking the corresponding version below.

 Step 2.
 Go to Video module from the home screen, and click + to add video (you can drag-n-drop too).

 Step 3.
 Choose a target format for your output file.

-You can also perform basic editing such as trimming of unwanted part, or 90 degree rotation for sideways video clips.
+You can also perform basic editing such as trimming of unwanted part, or 90-degree rotation for sideways video clips.
 When you are happy with the settings, click Run to convert video.

 Does Apple TV and iPhone support VVC?

 VVC requires hardware, so an upgrade of iOS 14 and future software upgrading will not bring VVC to us.
-Here is the timeline of H265 implementation as a reference: Apple introducted HEVC support upon the release of iOS 11in Sep.
+Here is the timeline of H265 implementation as a reference: Apple introduced HEVC support upon the release of iOS 11in Sep.
 2017, while the first version of H265 standard was released way back in Jan.
 2013.

-What does VVC mean for film makers?
+What does VVC mean for filmmakers?